The Killers (1946)

 Abstract picture representing The Killers (1946)

-One of the absolute best examples of American film noir, The Killers manages to combine the most alluring cinematographic style with a thoroughly compelling thriller storyline.
+One of the finest examples of classic American film noir, The Killers manages to combine the most alluring cinematographic style with a thoroughly compelling thriller storyline.
 The film, one of the few true film noirs from Universal, marked the screen debut of 32-year-old Burt Lancaster, a one-time circus acrobat who quickly became one of Hollywood's most iconic movie stars.
 It also gave the virtually unknown Ava Gardner her first important screen role, a femme fatale whose seductive beauty masks a heart of coldly vicious feline duplicity.
 Production was supervised by Mark Hellinger, who was once a successful journalist before he became an independent film producer, credited with such great films as The Roaring Twenties (1939).

 The Killers was directed by German émigré Robert Siodmak, who is credited with some of the finest classic film noirs - others include The Spiral Staircase (1945), The Dark Mirror (1946) and Criss Cross (1949).
 The influence of German expressionism is keenly felt in Siodmak's inspired use of stark shadows, unusual camera angles and harsh lighting, all of which give the film an unsettling dreamlike feel, whilst heightening the bleakly oppressive mood of pessimism and cynicism which is so quintessentially film noir.

 In 1964, The Killers was remade by Don Siegel, with John Cassavetes, Lee Marvin and Angie Dickinson.
 Originally made for television, the film was deemed to be to far too violent for the small screen and was instead given a cinematic release.
 Today, this film compares poorly against the 1946 original, which is almost universally acknowledged as one of the great masterpieces of classic American film noir, and also one of the most attention-grabbing and enjoyable examples of its genre.
+On its initial release, The Killers was an immense commercial and critical success, and received four Academy Award nominations in 1947, in categories that included Best Director and Best Adapted Screenplay.

 © James Travers 2008